mui/material-ui/docs/src/pages/demos/selection-controls/selection-controls.md

 but you are not confident jumping in, here's an example of how you can change the color of a Switch, and an iOS style Switch.

 {{"demo": "pages/demos/selection-controls/CustomizedSwitches.js"}}

+## Label placement

+You can change the placement of the label:

+{{"demo": "pages/demos/selection-controls/FormControlLabelPosition.js"}}